Frigus27/primitive-affchart-toolset/README.md

 ## affsplit.py (Aff Split)

 The tool helps to extract the arctaps on every traces and made them independent and not guided (i.e. guided on a trace whose time stamp period is only 1).

-This tool is written today and you may see new code styles in it, which is my goal to revolute the toolset.
+## affcut.py (Aff Cut)

+This tool uses `affsplit.py, afflex.py, afffrwrd.py` to cut out a segment from the original given chart file.
+To use this, you must install `ffmpeg`, and put `2.aff` and `base.ogg` to the directory where the scripts are placed.